appropriation, divine unity, attributes of God, hypostatic union?

 In the Athanasian creed, roughly two-thirds of it is taken up with a description of the underlying or foundational (hypostatic) unity of the Trinity, mostly done by saying things and partly taking them back.
 What holds it together is more than mere hypostatic cling - indeed, what holds God together holds all things together.
 That three are one is by definition a 'relationship' -- yet being one in substance, one in purpose, one in love for God's creatures, implies that something more marks them as a single entity.

 Almost anything we say about God's internal makeup is bound to cross over the line into falsehood.
 (That's why the church of the 300-500 AD period was so keen on questions of how Jesus was human but also God.
 One wrong turn, and the church would have lost its way.)
 Such untruths usually tread closely to some part of the truth.
 We're using words to describe what makes God God -- but isn't God too far beyond us for that?
-Yes and no. God put in His followers the drive to know and understand God as much as they can, even with their feeble capacities for it.
+Yes and no. God put into His followers the drive to know and understand God as much as they can, even with their feeble capacities for it.
 That's what we do over someone we love - we hunger to know the loved one better.
 And God revealed what was most important, most central, most definitive, most characteristic about God, firstly in the Bible, then definitively in Jesus.
 Know Jesus, and you'll know all you need to know about God's inner workings.

 Search this site, or other sites, for more on these terms.